xEmmaV99/data-driven-model-identification-SINDYc/README.md

 conda create -n environment_name conda activate environment_name
 ~~~
-Then, the dependencies are installed by:
+Then, the dependencies are installed by (note that cvxpy only works with pip):
 ~~~
-conda install numpy numba matplotlib tqdm conda install -c conda-forge optuna
+conda install numpy numba matplotlib tqdm conda install -c conda-forge optuna pip install cvxpy
 ~~~

 To install pysindy either clone it from their Github
 ~~~
 git clone https://github.com/dynamicslab/pysindy.git